egis/handbook/Cultural-Manifesto.md

 * Daily cross functional standups for real time comms
 * Jira for issue tracking, Google drive for doc collaboration
-* Hipchat for semi-sync comms
+* Slack for semi-sync comms
 * Email or face 2 face meetings for everything that doesn't fit above

 ### Team Structure